 Long Lake Property

 Quadro Resources is focused on the gold rich Cape Ray Fault system, described as one of the most prospective but underexplored regions in Canada.
 Its main asset is a 100% interest in the Staghorn Gold project.
 Located in west-central Newfoundland, the project comprises the Staghorn property and the recently optioned Long Lake property.
-Both properties cover portions of the auriferous Cape Ray Fault system which hosts a number of active gold exploration programs including Marathon Gold’s Valentine Lake deposits (Proven and Probable Mineral Reserves of 1.87 Moz (41.05 Mt at 1.41 g/t Au).
-Measured and Indicated Mineral Resources, which are inclusive of the Mineral Reserves, are 3.09 Moz (54.9 Mt at 1.75 g/t Au).
+Both properties cover portions of the auriferous Cape Ray Fault system which hosts a number of active gold exploration programs including Marathon Gold’s Valentine Lake deposits (Total Measured Mineral Resources (inclusive of the Mineral Reserves) comprise 1.9 Moz (31.7 Mt at 1.86 g/t) with Indicated Mineral Resources (inclusive of the Mineral Reserves) of 1.19 Moz (23.2 Mt at 1.60 g/t).
 Additional Inferred Mineral Resources are 0.96 Moz (16.77 Mt at 1.78 g/t Au).
 Mineralization hosted on adjacent and/or nearby properties is not necessarily indicative of mineralization hosted on the Company’s property.

 272 claim units covering 6800 hectares (68 sq. km).
 Quadro has an option to earn a 100% interest in this property located proximal to Marathon Gold’s Valentine Lake deposits.
 The property is located along the northwest boundary of the Marathon Gold project within an under-explored belt of mineralized volcano-sedimentary and intrusive rocks.
 Highlights from the property includes two areas of strong gold in soil and tills which have never been followed up.
 The property provides an opportunity for new gold discoveries in the emerging Cape Ray Gold district and is complimentary to Quadro’s Staghorn claims located 35 km southeast of the newly acquire claims.